ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Kaposi sarcoma. Use the menu to see other pages.

-For patients with epidemic Kaposi sarcoma, highly active antiviral treatment (HAART) for HIV/AIDS is usually used before any other treatment options to treat the tumor and reduce the patient’s symptoms.
-HAART may be given alone or in combination with chemotherapy (see below), depending on the spread of the disease and the patient’s symptoms.
+For people with epidemic Kaposi sarcoma, antiretroviral treatment (ART) for HIV/AIDS is usually used before any other treatments to treat the tumor and reduce symptoms.
+ART may be given by itself or in combination with chemotherapy (see below), depending on the spread of the disease and the person's symptoms.

-Rarely, HARRT can make preexisting infections and the Kaposi sarcoma worse.
+Rarely, ART can make preexisting infections and the Kaposi sarcoma worse.
 This reaction is called immune reconstitution inflammatory syndrome (IRIS).
-If symptoms get worse in the first few weeks after starting HARRT, talk with your doctor.
+If symptoms get worse in the first few weeks after starting ART, talk with your doctor.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery may be performed by a surgical oncologist.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Surgery is most useful when the lesions are located in a single area or a few specific areas.
-Two types of surgical procedures used for Kaposi sarcoma are:
+There are 2 types of surgical procedures used for Kaposi sarcoma:

-Curettage and electrodessication.
+Curettage and electrodesiccation.
 During this procedure, the cancer is removed with a sharp, spoon-shaped instrument called a curette.
-The area can then be treated with electrodessication, which uses an electric current to control bleeding and destroy any remaining cancer cells.
-Many patients have a flat, pale scar from this procedure.
+The area can then be treated with electrodesiccation, which uses an electric current to control bleeding and destroy any remaining cancer cells.
+This procedure may leave a flat, pale scar.

 Cryosurgery.
-Cryosurgery, which is also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and destroy cells.
+Cryosurgery uses liquid nitrogen to freeze and destroy cells.
 The skin will later blister and fall away.
 This procedure will sometimes leave a pale scar.
-More than one freezing may be needed.
+More than 1 freezing may be needed.
+This procedure is also called cryotherapy or cryoablation.

 During photodynamic therapy, a light-sensitive substance is injected into the lesion.
-This substance remains in the cancerous cells longer than the healthy cells.
-A laser is then directed at the lesion to destroy the cancerous cells that have absorbed the light-sensitive substance.
+This substance remains in the cancer cells longer than in the healthy cells.
+A laser is then directed at the lesion to destroy the cancer cells that have absorbed the light-sensitive substance.